firstpromoter/fpr-instructions/integrations/javascript.md

 &lt;/script&gt;
 ```

-If you're using a checkout plugin or service that appends the email to the thank-you page like `https://website.com/thank-you?email=user@email.com`, you can grab the email from the url and pass it to the fpr function as shown below.
+If you're using a checkout plugin or service that appends the email to the thank-you page like `https://website.com/thank-you?email=user@email.com`, you can grab the email from the url and pass it to the `fpr` function as shown below.
+This can be added directly into the `<head>` section of your website.

 ```html
 &lt;script&gt;